 \section{Abstract}

 We measured the elastic constants $\left(C_{11}-C_{12}\right)/2$ and $C_{44}$ of the non-Kramers system $\rm{Y_{0.63}Pr_{0.37}Ir_{2}Zn_{20}}$ (Pr-37\% system) by means of ultrasound to check how the single-site quadrupolar Kondo effect is modified by increasing the Pr concentration.
-The Curie-like softening of $\left(C_{11}-C_{12}\right)/2$ between 1 and 5 K of the present Pr-37\% system can be reproduced by a multipolar susceptibility calculation based on the non-Kramers $\Gamma_3$ doublet crystalline-electric-field ground state.
+The Curie-like softening of $\left(C_{11}-C_{12}\right)/2$ of the present Pr-37\% system on cooling from 5 to 1 K can be reproduced by a multipolar susceptibility calculation based on the non-Kramers $\Gamma_3$ doublet crystalline-electric-field ground state.
 Further, on cooling below $0.15\ \rm{K}$, a temperature dependence proportional to $\sqrt{T}$ was observed in $\left(C_{11}-C_{12}\right)/2$.
 This behavior rather corresponds to the theoretical prediction of the quadrupolar Kondo ``lattice'' model, unlike that of the Pr-3.4\% system, which shows a logarithmic temperature dependence based on the ``single-site'' quadrupolar Kondo theory.
-In addition, we discuss the possibility to form a vibronic state by the coupling between the low-energy phonons and the electric quadrupoles of the non-Kramers doublet in the Pr-37\% system, since we found a low-energy ultrasonic dispersion in the temperature region between 0.15 and 1 K.
+In addition, we discuss the possibility to form a vibronic state by the coupling between the low-energy phonons and the electric quadrupoles of the non-Kramers doublet in the Pr-37\% system, since we found a low-energy ultrasonic dispersion in the temperature range between 0.15 and 1 K.